“Duke” Theseus – Mayor of Athens, an old-style conservative political machine boss,

 Egeus – A political crony of Theseus.
 Father of Hermia.

 Hermia – Daughter of Theseus.
-In love of Demetrius.
-Headstrong and hopelessly
+In love of Lysander.
+Headstrong and hopelessly romantic.

 Helena – Hermia’s live-long friend.
-In love with Lysander.
-Insecure and envious of her
+In love with Demetrius.
+Insecure and envious of her friend.

 Peter Quince – A struggling local playwright employed by the WPA, trying to bring a